AdaSD: Adaptive Speculative Decoding for Efficient Language Model Inference: Background

 To determine which tokens are accepted during the verification step of speculative decoding, a straightforward deterministic strategy is \emph{greedy decoding}.
 In this approach, both the draft model $M_q$ and the target model $M_p$ always select the token with the highest probability:

 where $x_t^q$ and $x_t^p$ are the tokens chosen by the draft and target models at step $t$, respectively.
 Greedy decoding imposes a strict acceptance rule: the candidate token $x_t^q$ is accepted only if it exactly matches $x_t^p$.
-Verification proceeds sequentially, and tokens continue to be accepted until the first mismatch or all candidate tokens are successfully verified.
+The verification process determines the longest valid prefix by scanning the evaluation results in parallel until the first mismatch occurs.

 Although greedy decoding is simple, it is overly restrictive and limits diversity in text generation.
 To address this limitation, prior work~\cite{leviathan2023fast, chen2023accelerating} introduces \emph{speculative sampling}, which relaxes the strict matching requirement by allowing tokens from the draft model to be probabilistically accepted by the target model.
 Speculative sampling preserves the target distribution by jointly considering the distributions of both models.
 A candidate token $\tilde{x_t}$ is first sampled from the draft model distribution and then accepted by the target model with probability $\alpha$: